Making the Most of Your Social Media Marketing.

 • This demographic has grown 79% since 2012.

 • The 45–54 year age bracket is the fastest growing demographic on both Facebook and Google+.

 • For Facebook, this group has jumped 46%.

 • For Google+, 56%.

 You can use Twitter to help you create a loyal group of collectors and fans.
 It is never too late to start or get better.
 Begin building your Twitter following by seeing who is responding to hashtags relevant to your art or your art business.
 There is no harm following Twitter users who follow your competitors.
 It’s a free world.

 Besides hashtags, you can also follow keywords to determine relevant tweets to share.
 Retweeting useful information benefits you in two ways.
 You get the attention of the author and keep your followers with info to help them.

-Google+ is a conundrum of sorts.
+Google+ is a puzzle of sorts.
 It has grown rapidly, but the amount of sharing versus other social media sites is less.
-While that might make you think it is not worth the effort to spend time and effort in yet another social media site, it would be a incorrect assumption.
+While that might make you think it is not worth the effort to spend time and effort in yet another social media site, it would be an incorrect assumption.

 Google search is continuing to put more emphasis on social signals to expand and improve search results.
 Since it is more difficult to obtain that information from other services, such as Facebook, Google uses results from and relies on Google+ first.

 Moreover, Google search is moving to validate the source of information.
 It uses Google Authorship verification to update this information.
 Your personal Google+ account is included in how Google achieves validation.